iamvery/feenix/README.md

 ### The Endpoint

-You'll recall that we ended up with a pretty reasonable endpoint implementation, but it leaks some details about the webserver setup that you can easily get it out of users' faces with a macro.
+You'll recall that we ended up with a pretty reasonable endpoint implementation, but it leaks some details about the webserver setup that you can easily get it out of the way with a macro.

 ```diff
  # your_app/endpoint.ex